-The following series of monologues, released as separate blogs over the coming days, form an account of an experiment performed at Knaresborough castle for Fright Night, Halloween 2013.
+The following series of monologues, released as separate blogs over the coming days, form an account of an experiment performed at Knaresborough Castle.
 Investigators travelled around the castle grounds to discover ghosts, who waited, hungry to tell their stories.
 As you read the accounts, I invite you to imagine that you are standing where the investigators stood, and having heard the ghostly tales, I challenge you to make the choice each experimenter had to make, in light of the horrible evidence given.

 Dare you read on?
 Are you willing to face your fears, your own darkness?
 Dare you step into the realm of the un-dead and unmask the vampire in our midst?

 The first of the accounts, Steven’s story, was written in collaboration with John Pearce, the performer who called him from the shadows.

 Can you feel it?
 Spilling out of the gorge, flowing out from that wound in the ground?
 The anger?
 The rage?

 It was right here that it happened, right here where my world came to an end, as they stood looking out across the river – my twin brother, Simon, and my wife, Clara.